-If you wanna add new life to an older bed, a mattress topper will add an extra layer of cushioning, relieving pressure points, and enhancing the quality of your sleep.
+If you want to add new life to an older bed, a mattress topper will add an extra layer of cushioning, relieving pressure points, and enhancing the quality of your sleep.
 However, mattress toppers can’t compensate for major problems such as sinkholes, sagging, or springs poking through the mattress cover.
 If your mattress is that bad, you’ll need a new one.

 People often add a mattress topper to adjust the firmness level of a newer mattress.
 Toppers are wonderful for micro-managing the comfort levels of your firm mattress.
 You can always make a mattress softer, but you can never make one harder.
 Want a firmer mattress, remove the topper.
 Want it softer again, put it back on.

-Buyers Guide: How To Shop For a Mattress Topper
+Buyers Guide: How to Shop for a Mattress Topper

 A topper can provide additional comfort to any sleeper who is unhappy with the comfort layer of the existing mattress.
 Any topper is easily removed from the bed, though some can be tucked beneath fitted sheets, while others simply lay on top of the mattress.
 Different types of toppers marketed today include wool, memory foam, latex, and feather beds.

-Here we review at what toppers do, pros and cons of using them, and some unique characteristics of each topper type, as well as our tips for guaranteeing optimal comfort levels for the sleeper.
+Here we review at what toppers do, the pros and cons of using them, and some unique characteristics of each topper type, as well as our tips for guaranteeing optimal comfort levels for the sleeper.

 Toppers are primarily used for providing additional comfort as well as adjusting the firmness of the sleep surface, cooling the bed, and also alleviating pain and pressure.

-Mattress toppers can be used in hotels, college dorms, primary and guest beds, sofas and vehicles containing living accommodations (RVs).
+Mattress toppers can be used in hotels, college dorms, primary and guest beds, sofas, and vehicles containing living accommodations (RVs).

 A mattress topper often adds the most value to sleepers in the following situations:

-- If you do not own a dual firmness king size mattress, a topper can modify one side of the bed for couples with different comfort preferences.
+- If you do not own a dual firmness king-size mattress, a topper can modify one side of the bed for couples with different comfort preferences.

-- Toppers can provide more comfort and support for individuals sleeping in college dormitories, and away from home accommodations.
+- Toppers can provide more comfort and support for individuals sleeping in college dormitories, and away-from-home accommodations.